riscv-non-isa/riscv-arch-test/README.md

 - `RVMODEL_MSIP_ADDRESS` (can be omitted if MSIP is not memory-mapped or not tested)

 **Interrupt Macros**: Defined if a platform-specific interrupt controller is used to set or clear.
 MSW and SSW preferably use `msip` and `mip.ssip` rather than a platform-specific controller, but are available to be defined for designs that only support a controller. _M flavors run in machine mode and do not use T-SBI.
 Others may be invoked from any mode and may need T-SBI if they access memory-mapped I/O that requires machine permissions.
-If the _M flavor is identical to the reglar flavor, it does not need to be defined.
+If the _M flavor is identical to the regular flavor, it does not need to be defined.

 - `RVMODEL_SET_MEXT_INT(_R1, _R2)`
 - `RVMODEL_CLR_MEXT_INT(_R1, _R2)`